 - Open the Photos app, and you’ll see a screen with all the photos on your connected device.
 You may have to click your device’s name in the Photos sidebar if it doesn’t immediately populate.

 - Select the photos you want to transfer to your Mac.
-Click “Import Selected” if you want to move a group of photos or you can choose to import “All New Photos” to make sure your most recent photos are backed up onto your Mac.
+Click “Import Selected” if you want to move a group of photos or you can choose to import “All New Photos” to back up your most recent photos to your Mac.

 If you’re looking for the photos you’ve imported, you’ll find them stored in the Photos Library in the Pictures folder.